Boldoosang/GeoJSON-TTMP-WebScraperBaker/readme.md

 * Automatic downloading of general election map.
 * Automatic gathering of general election constituency leaders.
 * Automatic baking of constituency leaders into election map.
+* Can be configured as a script, module, or executed via the command line.

-## CONFIGURATION
+## CONFIGURATION AS A SCRIPT
-The application can be initialized and configured as follows:
+The application can be initialized and configured as a script as follows:
 (Optional) Create a virtual environment for the project and activate it.
 ```
 $ python -m venv "venv"